 - 29. We stand in support of Iraq in its efforts to build institutions that could restore stability and security in the country.
 We commend the success to date of the Iraqi security forces in pushing back and reclaiming key territories from ISIL/Da'esh.
 The participation of all Iraqis through national reconciliation and inclusive governance is crucial, and we therefore encourage the Iraqi authorities to continue to implement policies to bridge ethnic, sectarian, and religious divisions, and ensure inclusive representation in all governmental institutions, and to develop the country's security forces. - 30.
 We welcome the political developments that have taken place in Libya since December 2015: we support the UN and Libyan-led efforts, which have led to the Libyan political agreement, and recognise the Government of National Accord as the sole legitimate government of Libya.
 We encourage full implementation of the political agreement, and we express support to efforts by the Prime Minister and Chairman of the Presidency Council towards an inclusive political process aimed at promoting national reconciliation in order to establish functioning state structures.
 These efforts mark an important step to strengthen Libya's democratic transition.
 The unification of all Libyan forces under the authority of the Presidency Council will be key for Libya's ability to fight terrorism. - 31.
 Terrorist acts and the trafficking of arms, drugs, and human beings across the Sahel-Sahara region continue to threaten regional and our own security.
 We welcome the efforts of the UN and the EU, and underscore the importance of a strong commitment by the international community to address the complex security and political challenges in this region.
 In Mali, we welcome the endorsement of the peace agreement, the steps taken in its implementation, and the support of the international community to the stabilisation of the country.
 We also welcome the robust military commitment of Allies in the Sahel-Sahara region, in support of the sovereignty and territorial integrity of the countries in the region, and of the security of the Alliance.
 We commend our African partners' action to deepen regional cooperation to confront security issues in the Sahel. - 32.
 The Alliance military posture is defensive in nature.
 Deterrence and defence are at the heart of the Alliance's mission and purpose as the fundamental means of preventing conflict, protecting Allied territories and populations, and maintaining the Alliance's freedom of decision and action at any time, as well as upholding the principles and values enshrined in the North Atlantic Treaty.
-We will ensure that NATO has the full range of capabilities necessary to deter and defend against potential adversaries and the full spectrum of threats that could confront the Alliance from any direction.
+We will ensure that NATO has the full range of capabilities necessary to deter how we spend it.
+Increased investments should be directed towards meeting our capability priorities.
+It is essential that Allies display the political will to provide required capabilities and deploy forces when they are needed.
+Allies also need to ensure forces are deployable, sustainable, and interoperable.
+The Defence Investment Pledge we agreed at the Wales Summit is an important step in this direction and today we reaffirm its importance.
+Through this Pledge we agreed to reverse the trend of declining defence budgets, to make the most effective use of our funds, and to further a more balanced sharing of the costs and responsibilities.